 Connect to End COVID-19: Informed Vaccine Decision-Making

-In this complimentary NASW webinar held on January 12, 2022, participants learned how to apply MI and SBIRT frameworks to help clients with their decision-making around COVID-19 vaccination.
-That webinar is available for self-study, on demand, with complimentary CEUs from the NASW Social Work Online CE Institute.
+In a complimentary NASW webinar held on January 12, 2022, participants learned how to apply MI and SBIRT frameworks to help clients with their decision-making around COVID-19 vaccination.
+That webinar was available for self-study, on demand, with complimentary CEUs from the NASW Social Work Online CE Institute through August 31, 2024.

-In 2022-2023, NASW and 25 of its state chapters, and HBRT will host 25 MI and SBIRT trainings across the United States, in states with low vaccination rates and high levels of vaccine hesitancy.
-These interactive trainings, lead by HBRT trainers, will introduce MI and SBIRT, and how these evidence-based modalities can be effectively deployed to help guide collaborative conversations with clients about COVID-19 vaccine decision-making.
-The complimentary six-hour (one-day) trainings, include five complimentary CEUs for currently practicing, licensed NASW social work members.
-The NASW Chapters that have provided trainings in 2022-2023 include: AL, AR, CA, DC, FL, GA, IA, IN, KY, LA, MI, MT, MO, MS, ND, NYS, NV, OH, OK, SC, TN, TX, VA, WI, WV.
-Trainings will be held in 2024 for the following NASW Chapters: AZ, ME, NH, NV, PA, and VT.
+In 2022, 2023, and 2024, NASW and 30 of its state chapters, and HBRT hosted 27 MI and SBIRT trainings across the United States, in states with low vaccination rates and high levels of vaccine hesitancy.
+These interactive trainings, led by HBRT trainers, introduced MI and SBIRT, and how these evidence-based modalities can be effectively deployed to help guide collaborative conversations with clients about COVID-19 vaccine decision-making.
+The complimentary six-hour (one-day) trainings, included five complimentary CEUs for currently practicing, licensed NASW social work members.
+The NASW Chapters that provided trainings in 2022-2023 include: AL, AR, CA, DC, FL, GA, IA, IN, KY, LA, MI, MT, MO, MS, ND, NYS, NV, OH, OK, SC, TN, TX, VA, WI, WV.
+Trainings were held in 2024, the final year of the grant, for the following NASW Chapters: MD, ME, NH, VT, and PA.

-Through Connect to End COVID-19, NASW and HBRT also are creating a Mobile Application (Mobile APP) to provide social workers with MI strategies, SBIRT screening questions, and vaccine information.
+Through Connect to End COVID-19, NASW and HBRT also created a Mobile Application (Mobile APP) to provide social workers with MI strategies, SBIRT screening questions, and vaccine information (information about the APP below).

 Motivational Interviewing